 The Trepadora towel squeezes out just the right amount of excess moisture, and is a little cheaper than the Boucleme one.
 Both towels are quite large, great for if you have long, thick hair like me.

-My Curly Cailín Heat Cap, which I make and sell, has made a huge difference to my hair in the last year.
+My Curly Cailín Heat Cap, which I make and sell on Etsy, has made a huge difference to my hair in the last year.
 I use it every time I deep condition.
 Handmade using 100% Cotton and 100% organic Irish-grown flaxseeds.
 My heat caps are eco-friendly, microwaveable, reusable, reversible, stylish and easy to use.
 Heat opens up the hair’s cuticle so products can penetate deeper into the hair shaft.
 Meaning your hair really gets the most benefits out of your deep conditioner.
+You can see what fabric combinations are available to purchase here.
+I ship worldwide!

 To dry my hair, I still use and love Diva Professional hair dryer and diffuser.
 Not to be confused with the DevaCurl diffuser – review on that coming soon.
 I’ve used a lot of diffusers over the years and the Diva one is still my favourite.
 It cuts down my diffusing time because the bowl is so huge!
 Thanks to the little grips, I can lift the roots of the hair while I’m diffusing, which helps with root volume.
 Read this post for more info.